Larissa-creator/super_glasses/content/docs/projects/super_glasses/_index.md

 ### Time to solder

-To reduce the amount of cables needed and to prevent them from detaching, we decided to solder.
+To reduce the number of cables needed and to prevent them from detaching, we decided to solder.
 <a href="#vendcircuit">The image <em>Final version's circuit</em></a>
-shows as its name suggest the final circuit.
+shows, as its name suggests, the final circuit.
-On <a href="#solderbelow">the photo <em>The PCB from below</em></a> one can see how we soldered.
+On <a href="#solderbelow">the photo <em>The PCB from below</em></a> , one can see how we soldered.
 <a href="#vendimg">The image <em>The final cabling as a diagram</em></a>
 is the translation of the soldering as a diagram.
 <a href="#vendcomp">The photo <em>The result of the soldering</em></a>
-shows that the battery, the ESP32 and the servo motors are now connected with the PCB.
+shows that the battery, the ESP32 and the servo motors are now connected to the PCB.
 By putting the battery below the PBC, what the user needs to wear becomes even more compact as they can be put into one case.